 Time to Invest: Usually Quick.

 Depends on your research (manual)

 Assetz Capital are regulated by the UK’s Financial Conduct Authority (FCA) with full permissions under FCA number 724996.
 They gained FCA permissions in September, 2017.
-It’s important to note that the FCA is not the same as the FSCS (Financial Services Compensation Scheme), so capital is not protected as it would be in a bank.
+It’s important to note that the FCA is not the same as the FSCS (Financial Services Compensation Scheme).
+So capital is not protected as it would be in a bank.

 Opening an account with Assetz Capital is fairly easy.
 Just the usual ID checks.
 If they can verify you though one of the UK’s credit agencies, you will be approved immediately.
-If not, you may need to send them a copy of your passport or driving license and a utility bill or bank statement.
+If not, you may need to send them a copy of your passport or driving license.
+And perhaps a utility bill or bank statement.
 Residents of most countries can sign up, including USA residents.
 However you’ll need a UK bank account.
 See my TransferWise Borderless Account review for more information on how it may be possible to get UK banking details if you’re not a UK resident.

 Deposits & Withdrawals